CumulusNetworks/DUE/docs/FAQ.md

 `due --run --any --username root --userid 0` will probably get you a sane environment.

+### Can I override the ENTRYPOINT in a container?
+Yes. the `--entrypoint` option can be used to supply a shell to run instead of the binary the image was built to execute by default.
+This is particularly useful in debugging these purpose built images.
+If a DUE container was built FROM: one of those images, `--entrypoint` will try to run the container-create-user.sh script to give the invoking user an account in the container, so that the command run includes `--entrypoint /usr/local/bin/container-create-user.sh`.
+Otherwise a shell should be specified. i.e. `--entrypoint /bin/bash`.
+If something other than a shell is supplied, after `--entrypoint` the results will likely not be desirable.

 ## Well, can I log in to containers that DUE did not create?
 Yes - `due --login --any` will show all running containers on the system, although you'll probably want to supply `--username root --userid 0` if the container wasn't created by DUE.
 Or use `due --login --debug`, which is a shortcut to log you in as root.